piersfinlayson/software-defined-retro-rom/docs/FUTURE-ENHANCEMENTS.md

 This is fairly straightforward to implement in firmware for 2364s.
 We just need a single 64KB image, with the X1/X2 pins addressing the appropriate segment of the image to use for each ROM.

 However, this is more complex for 2332s, as they have 2 CS lines.

-On machines where the 2332 only has a single active CS line (because the other is permanently tied to ground/high), the same approach works.
+- On machines where the 2332 only has a single active CS line (because the other is permanently tied to ground/high), the same approach works.
+- In some cases multiple 2332s share one of the CS line - for example in the 2040/3040/404 disk drives, CS2 is shared and used to carry Phi2 to the ROMs.
+Therefore it should be possible to use one of the main CS pins to select any of the 2332s, and the other CS pin + X1/X2 to select the appropriate segment of the image.

 ## 23128 Support - prototyping